 Wear a medical ID bracelet.
 In case of an emergency, this shows others that you have diabetes.

 Work with a personal trainer.
 A personal trainer who has experience working with people with diabetes can show you safe exercises to do with your condition.

 A Note for People with Type 1 Diabetes

 Blood glucose levels can fluctuate when you exercise.
 Stay on top of your blood glucose levels by monitoring them carefully before and after you workout.
 This can also help you determine how much insulin to take for future workouts.

-If your blood glucose levels are 250 mg/dL and ketones are present (meaning you have diabetic ketoacidosis) or if your blood glucose levels are >300 mg/dL, regardless of whether ketones are present.1 In either of those scenarios, go to the hospital immediately.
+If your blood glucose levels are <100 mg/dL before you exercise, eat a carbohydrate-rich snack.
+However, avoid exercise completely if your fasting blood glucose levels are >250 mg/dL and ketones are present (meaning you have diabetic ketoacidosis) or if your blood glucose levels are >300 mg/dL, regardless of whether ketones are present.1 In either of those scenarios, go to the hospital immediately.

 Exercise is extremely beneficial, but if you’ve been inactive for a long time, it’s important not to rush into your workouts.
 Start with low-impact exercises, such as light walking or stretching.
 Gradually, you can build up to doing more advanced exercise, such as jogging and lifting weights.

 As always, talk to your doctor before starting a new exercise routine—even if it seems basic.
 He or she can give you advice on what exercises to do as well as help design an exercise program to fit your needs.

 Your doctor may also recommend certain diagnostic tests, such as an electrocardiogram (ECG) to evaluate your heart health, before he or she gives you the green light to exercise.